|Dr Bridget Nicolson (f)|

 MB CHB MRCGP DRCOG.
 I qualified from Bristol University in 1987 and have been with the practice since 1993.
 I enjoy all aspects of general practice but with a particular interest in ear, nose and throat problems, and care of the elderly.

-I am a Crowd doctor at Cheltenham Racecourse and occasionally at Cheltenham Town Football Club and this fits in with my love of sport: I enjoy golf & skiing and watching football & rugby.
-I am married with 2 grown up children & a Border terrier.
+Away from the surgery, I am a Crowd Doctor at Cheltenham Racecourse and occasionally at Cheltenham Town Football Club and Gloucester Rugby, this fits in with my love of sport: I enjoy golf & skiing and watching football & rugby.
+I am married with 2 grown up children & a Border Terrier.

 |Dr Ann-Marie Cox (f)|